 You are entitled to one-third of the estate if:

-If you are the surviving civil partner, you must be informed of this right and should apply for your legal right share as soon as possible.
-You may require that the shared home be given to you in satisfaction of your legal right share, even if the home was left to another person under the will.
+If you are the surviving civil partner, you must be informed of this right and you should apply for your legal right share as soon as possible.
+You may want the shared home be given to you instead of your legal right share, even if the home was left to another person in the will.
 If the shared home is worth more than the legal right share, you will normally have to pay the difference into the deceased's estate.
-However, in cases of hardship, you may apply to the court to have the dwelling house given to you either without paying the difference or by paying such sum as the court thinks reasonable.
+However, in cases of hardship, you may apply to the court to have the home given to you either without having to pay the difference, or by paying an amount that the court thinks is reasonable.

 Children have a right to inherit from their biological parents.
 As the surviving civil partner's children are not the biological children of the deceased, they do not have a right to inherit from the deceased civil partner.